 No, DRM Lite only works with Adobe Reader 10 or above.

-Electronic delivery is the default delivery method on the Clio request forms so you do not need to do anything additional.The majority of journal articles and book chapters requested as an inter-library loan are supplied by the British Library, so they will be supplied via DRM Lite.
+Electronic delivery is the default delivery method where possible so you do not need to do anything additional.The majority of journal articles and book chapters requested as an inter-library loan are supplied by the British Library, so they will be supplied via DRM Lite.
 Items supplied by other libraries will be sent electronically as a PDF email attachment.

 Where an electronic copy is available, this will be provided.
 A paper copy of the item may be provided where an electronic copy is not available.
 When you have downloaded the item, you can print it once.

 The British Library will send you an email from firstname.lastname@example.org with a link to the item.
 This link will take you to a web page where you can register for British Library On Demand (if you have not already done so).
 Once you have a login, click on the link, enter your On Demand username and click on ‘Download your document’.
 Enter your On Demand login and password; this will open the item in Adobe Reader.

 The item is not saved automatically.
 Once you have opened the item, click the file menu and select ‘save as’, choose a location, enter a file name and click ‘save’.
 Once saved you can move the file to different devices, but you will need to enter your On Demand login details each time you view it.

 No. If you know you are going to need to read the item but will not have internet access, then you should print it in advance.